 NO HELP ZONE:

-Any rider who is brave enough to attempt a 3rd lap will be presented by a “no help zone” section.
-Any riders seen to be getting any outside assistance in the “no help zone” will be penalized and lose the 3rd lap.
+Any rider who is brave enough to attempt a 3rd lap will be presented with a “no help zone” section.
+Any riders seen to be getting any outside assistance in the “no help zone” will be penalised and lose the 3rd lap.

 SIGNING ON & SCRUTINEERING: